PabloSczn/Java-CodeReader/README.md

 # CodeReader
-Compiled using Visual Studio Command Line (C must be installed in VS)
+Compiled using Visual Studio Command Line (C must be installed in VS).

 Toolchain: Visual Studio 2019 Developer Command Prompt v16.8.4

 This program uses C to read a Java file, output its information (methods, author, returns) and a file with its comments and methods